 There are various stories about how much the Taj Mahal had spent to be built.
 Some estimate that its construction cost 32 million rupees, which equates to nearly 53 billion rupees (US$827 million) in current terms.
 The majority of the funds were spent on gemstones and the wages of workers.

-Best Seasons/Times to Explore the Jewel
+Do You Want to Know the Best Seasons/Times to Explore the Jewel

 Agra is a short distance from the Indian capital.
 You don’t need to fly to go there because it’s in the Uttar Pradesh state.
 India has among the most extensive train infrastructure, and you may leave from Delhi and arrive in less than two hours by modernized trains.